← Back to Home

 A product manager uploads mobile app mockups for prescription tracking.
 She targets adults aged 40-65 who manage multiple medications, filtering by technology comfort and health concerns.
 Predictive results show low credibility scores with feedback pointing to data security and instruction clarity concerns.

 The team adds HIPAA compliance badges and simplifies onboarding copy.
 A second predictive test confirms improved credibility scores.
-They then schedule focused interviews on privacy concerns with five participants, using insights from predictive testing to guide conversation topics.
+They then schedule focused interviews on privacy concerns with 5 participants, using insights from predictive testing to guide conversation topics.

 SaaS Pricing Page Optimization